NatashaGicheha-1/Impact-of-Population-Growth-on-Environmental-Degradation/README.md

 # A Simulated Study Of How Population Growth Affects Forest Loss in Mau Forest:Kenya
 <img width="602" height="376" alt="image" src="https://github.com/user-attachments/assets/c9768259-a702-4592-832f-ab4965746b1a" />

-## Main Goal
+## Objectives
-To create a mathematical model using differential equations to describe the impact of population growth on forest loss in Mau Forest,Kenya with results visualized and analyzed using R.
+* To create a regression model to show the impact of population growth on forest loss in Mau Forest,Kenya.
+* To find out how differential equations is used in projects
+* To create visualisations based on findings

 ## Background on the Project
 * I really struggled, still do, learning differential equations.